 The timeline is subject to change.

-During this phase of the community engagement process, the City and the design consultant worked with residents and stakeholders to define a renewed overall vision for the park, including a series of Design Principles to guide the development of design options in Phase 2.
+In this phase of the community engagement process, the City and the design consultant worked with residents and stakeholders to define a renewed overall vision for the park, including a series of design principles to guide the development of design options in Community Engagement Phase 2.

 Anniversary Park will be a green and calm urban oasis that supports community safety and comfort.
 It will be a welcoming place for people of different backgrounds, ages, and interests to meet and spend time, creating a vibrant new entrance to the Cabbagetown neighbourhood.

-In April 2023, the project team held an in-person workshop with community stakeholders.
+In April, the project team held an in-person workshop with community stakeholders.
 Participants included representatives from local neighbourhood organizations that serve patrons of the park.
 The workshop allowed participants to share their thoughts about opportunities, challenges, and ideas for the future Anniversary Park.
 Approximately 13 community stakeholders provided feedback at this workshop.
-Three members of the project team were available to collect feedback and answer questions.
+Three project team members were available to collect feedback and answer questions.

 Review the workshop summary board.

-From April 6 to April 23, 2023, over 120 people responded to an online visioning survey.
-The feedback collected in this survey has informed the Vision Statement and Design Principles, and will guide draft design options for the park.
+From April 6 to April 23, over 120 people responded to an online survey.
+The feedback collected in the survey informed the vision statement and design principles and will guide draft design options for the park.

 Download the survey summary.

-In April 2023, over 80 community members participated in a pop-up event at Yonge Street Mission Davis Centre, located on Gerrard Street East, north of Anniversary Park.
+In April, over 80 community members participated in a pop-up event at Yonge Street Mission Davis Centre, located on Gerrard Street East, north of Anniversary Park.
 The pop-up allowed community members to engage in dotmocracy exercises and provide feedback in person.
-Two members of the project team were available to collect feedback and answer questions.
+Two project team members were available to collect feedback and answer questions.

 Key feedback, with the total number of ‘agree’ responses in parentheses, follows.

-In this phase of the community engagement process, the City and the design consultant used the outcomes of Phase 1 to inform two design options, called concept options, for the park improvements.
+In this phase of the community engagement process, the City and the design consultant used the outcomes of Community Engagement Phase 1 to inform two design options for the park improvements.
 These designs were presented to the community for feedback, with the input collected used to develop a preferred design for the park.

 The anticipated phase outcome includes the selection of a preferred design option.